Colton1skees/Colton1skees.github.io/posts/LuaReversal.md

 Another thing to note is that some programs pass the files name(if applicable) in the description parameter, so you might be able to assign files their real name.

+If you successfully dump a program's Lua files and notice they look like garbage in a text editor, then it usually means the lua scripts are compiled.
+You can use a tool called unluac to decompile those scripts and retrieve the source code if that is the case.

 ### Modifying/Replacing Lua scripts in memory

 If you a script gets loaded from a file in luaL_loadbuffer, then you can just swap the buffer and size in your hook.